-Ramadan 2019 in Canada will begin in Sunday, 5th or 6th May and end in 4th of June depending on the sighting of the moon.
+Ramadan 2021 in Canada will begin in Monday, 12th April and end in 12th of May depending on the sighting of the moon.

 The month Ramadan is the 9th month of the Islamic calendar.
 Muslims all over the world greet this month wholeheartedly since it is the holiest month of the year.
 During this month they are supposed to fast for thirty days from dawn to dusk and indulge themselves in other holy activities.

 Ramadan Dates (2013 to 2022):

 |Year||First Day||Last Day|